Asabeneh/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 I am a child of the person class
 Lidiya Tekle
 Student {firstName: "Lidiya", lastName: "Tekle", age: 28, country: "Finland", city: "Helsinki", …}
 Lidiya Tekle is 28.
 She lives in Helsinki, Finland.
-He knows Planning, Managing and Organizing
+She knows Planning, Managing and Organizing
 ```

 Now, the getPersonInfo method has been overridden and it identifies if the person is male or female.